Xylose: Occurrence

 Xylose is also the first saccharide added to the serine or threonine in the proteoglycan type O-glycosylation, and, so, it is the first saccharide in biosynthetic pathways of most anionic polysaccharides such as heparan sulfate and chondroitin sulfate.

-Xylose is also found in some species of Chrysolinina beetles, including Chrysolina coerulans, they have cardiac glycosides (including xylose) in their defensive glands.
+Xylose is also found in some species of Chrysolinina beetles, including Chrysolina coerulans.
+They have cardiac glycosides (including xylose) in their defensive glands.

 Applications

 Chemicals

 The acid-catalysed degradation of hemicellulose gives furfural, a precursor to synthetic polymers and to tetrahydrofuran.

 Human consumption

-Xylose is metabolised by humans, although it is not a major human nutrient and is largely excreted by the kidneys.
+Xylose is not a major human nutrient and is largely excreted by the kidneys.
 Humans can obtain xylose only from their diet.
 An oxidoreductase pathway is present in eukaryotic microorganisms.
 Humans have enzymes called protein xylosyltransferases (XYLT1, XYLT2) which transfer xylose from UDP to a serine in the core protein of proteoglycans.

 Xylose contains 2.4 calories per gram (lower than glucose or sucrose, approx. 4 calories per gram).